 Formed in the Embryonic stages of our development these neurological connections are often severely underrated when trying to understand injury and dysfunction.

-In terms of Tennis Elbow, the base of the neck houses connections to the lateral elbow and forearm.
-As a result, low neck stiffness and tightness may act like a ‘kink’ in a hose and effect the function of your arm.Low neck stiffness and tightness may act as a 'kink' and effect the function of your arm.Click To Tweet
+In terms of Lateral Epicondylitis, the base of the neck houses connections to the lateral elbow and forearm.
+As a result, low neck stiffness and tightness may act like a ‘kink’ in a hose and affect the function of your arm.Low neck stiffness and tightness may act as a 'kink' and effect the function of your arm.Click To Tweet

 It’s very important to understand that the normal flow of function can be suppressed or altered by dysfunction further up the chain.
 If you kink a hose the water pressure drops off, and this may also be true for incoming and outgoing neural information.

 It seems to result in functional changes like hyper, or altered sensitivity and relative weakness – reducing the elbow tendons’ ability to tolerate normal and/or increased loading over time.

 In short, there should be nothing wrong with you performing repetitive tasks.